Frequently Asked Questions regarding Cheap Campervan Rental California

 Will suitcases fit easily in your Campers? ↓

 We recommend bringing backpacks or soft bags as these will fit more easily into our vans.
 There is a large storage area located under the bed box, but to access it, you must have “stuffable” luggage and there’s a metal bar that splits the opening in half.
 We understand it is easier to travel with suitcases, particularly when flying.
 You can certainly make it work if you do bring suitcases, especially if you only have 1-2 OR a few which are small/medium in size.
 Some smaller suitcases will fit under the bed when it is set up.

 What age do I have to be to rent a Lost Campervan? ↓

-Drivers must be at least 21 years old and have had a full motor vehicle driver’s license for at least one year.
+Drivers must be at least 21 years old and have had a full motor vehicle driver’s license for at least one year to qualify for cheap campervan rental California.
 In addition, to be added to the rental agreement for our Redwood van, you must be at least 25 years of age.
 Drivers must provide a full & unexpired driver’s license that is valid for the duration of the rental period.
 See our Terms page for more information.

 Do we rent snow chains? ↓

 We offer snow chains to rent for a flat fee of $70.
 These must be requested at least 7 days in advance prior to pick up.
 Renters are liable for any damages caused by the improper installation of snow chains.
 Please watch online on how to properly install chains.